pyrocko/kite/docs/source/tools/talpa.rst

 Available Static Displacement Sources
 -------------------------------------

 The :mod:`~kite.SandboxScene` can hosts different types of displacement source by levering different processing engines, analytical and numerical.
-The different types of dispalcement source can be mixed within a single sandbox
+The different types of displacement source can be mixed within a single sandbox

 1. Okada Source
 ~~~~~~~~~~~~~~~~